-Driving & rest time rules
+Driving and rest time regulations

 You are subject to driving and rest periods and should have a tachograph installed when: